jcfaile/jcfaile.github.io/_posts/2022-07-12-second-bootcamp.md

 Resources
 ------
 Ahlfors chapter 3 (primarily 3.3, 3.4) and section 6.1.1 (the Riemann mapping theorem.)
-We will also assume the Schwarz lemma some problems (which is often necessary to show certain maps are unique) section 4.3.4 theorem 13.
+We will also assume the Schwarz lemma for some problems (section 4.3.4 theorem 13.)

 Problems
 ======